 Fisherman killed by lightning

-A fisherman was killed and two others injured in a lightning strike in Netrakona's Khaliajuri upazila early today.
+A fisherman was killed and two others injured in lightning strike in Netrakona's Khaliajuri upazila early yesterday.

-The victim was identified as Tanvir Mia, 19, of Gochhikhai village in Khaliajuri.
+The victim was identified as Tanvir Mia, 19, of Gochhikhai village in Khaliajury.

 Quoting locals, Md Mukbul Hossain, officer-in-charge of Khaliajuri Police Station, said Tanvir along with two other fishermen sustained critical wounds as lightning struck them while they were fishing at Yarabaz haor.

-Other fishermen rescued them and took them to Khaliajury Upazila Health Complex where Tanvir died.
+Other fishermen rescued and took them to Khaliajury Upazila Health Complex where Tanvir died.

 Comments